ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

 To facilitate this, the :func:`~esmvalcore.preprocessor.regrid` preprocessor allows the use of any scheme designed for Iris.
 The scheme must be installed and importable.
+Several such schemes are provided by :mod:`iris.analysis` and :mod:`esmvalcore.preprocessor.regrid_schemes`.
 To use this feature, the ``scheme`` key passed to the preprocessor must be a dictionary instead of a simple string that contains all necessary information.
 That includes a ``reference`` to the desired scheme itself, as well as any arguments that should be passed through to the